Nicelab/wp-alkimia/readme.txt

-=== wp-kube ===
+=== Alkimia ===

 == Description ==
-WordPress theme based on the Kube CSS framework by imperavi.com and Ionicons font by ionicons.com.
+WordPress theme based on the InK CSS framework by sapo.pt and and Font Awesome fonts icons by Dave Gandi.
 This is a white clear and simple theme with widgets support on the right sidebar.

 == Licenses ==
-wp-kube theme is under the terms of the Expat/MIT license (see license.txt)
+Alkimia theme is under the terms of the Expat/MIT license (see license.txt)

-It's bundled with the Kube CSS framework, the Ionicons font and HTML5 Shiv.
+It's bundled with the InK CSS framework, the Font Awesome font and HTML5 Shiv.

-* The Kube CSS framework and his javascript helepers are released under the "absolutely free for personal or commercial use" license (see http://imperavi.com/kube)
+* The InK CSS framework and his javascript helpers are released under the Expat/MIT license (see https://github.com/sapo/ink)
-* The Ionicons font is released under the the Expat/MIT license (see http://ionicons.com)
 * HTML5 Shiv is released under dual MIT/GPL2 licenses (see https://github.com/aFarkas/html5shiv)
+* Font Awesome
+* Ubuntu font
+* Normalize

 == Features ==